-- Try to keep your wallet and valuables safely secured in a handbag or in one of your hand luggage.
+- Try to keep your wallet and valuables safely in a your handbag or hand luggage.

 - Change some money into the local currency before you depart.
 This gives you one less thing to worry about and will stop you from pulling a large amount of money out at the airport arrivals.

-- Keep a small amount of this local currency in you wallet, and away from the majority of your well earned money.
+- Keep a small amount of the local currency in you wallet.
 You will need sufficient cash for the ride into town, a tip (perhaps) and a little for unforeseen needs like toll ways or a bottle of water.

-- If you are not able to find out anything about the airport that you are visiting then ask one of the airline staff, or the government tourism booth (if they have one at the airport) for some assistance, or tips on the best way of travelling.
+- You can ask the airline or airport staff, or the government tourism booth (if available in airport) for some assistance or tips on the best way of travelling.

-- Most countries really are very safe, but for others it is very advisable to take as many precautions as possible.
+- Most countries are safe but it is advisable to take as many precautions as possible.
 Nonetheless,the most important thing is that you have a great holiday.